 Pharmaceutical professionals keep one foot in science and another foot in health authority regulation, both rapidly evolving fields that require consistent training to keep pace.
 In addition, new opportunities often entice scientists to widen their expertise to contribute to new areas of drug development, which may require an entirely new set of skills.
 At some point, you are likely to reach the limit of what your corporate or personal budget for training allows, and at that point this list is just what you are looking for: quality training that is either free or subsidized!

 These courses are ones I have taken and felt were worth the time investment.
 This list is current as of February 2022.

-This course is offered by the NIH to train new clinical investigators from October to June of each year.
+This course (IPPCR) is offered by the NIH to train new clinical investigators from October to June of each year.
 It covers all aspects of clinical trials including design, analysis, reporting, budgeting, regulations, and ethics.
 The textbook is available for about $88 (with the promo code they provide) and the course is free, self-paced, and entirely online.
 If you pass the final exam you will earn a certificate of completion.
 This course is a significant time commitment, there are about 40 lectures and most are 60-90 minutes, and you will need to allot additional time to reading the assignments and studying for the exam.
 I highly recommend going through Statistics on Khan Academy (see below) to prepare for the biostatistics in this course.

 This 6-week course offered by the Office of Regulatory Affairs and Quality (ORAQ) at Duke University is free and available online via WebEx.
-Each session starts around September, but you can register as early as February.
 This course is not self-paced, there are 1-hour webcasts from 12-1 pm EST on Fridays.
 They take attendance and there is reading and homework.

 ORAQ also offers free seminars on regulatory topics that you can join via WebEx.